JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Transport Encryption
 - The gRPC API uses mTLS to authenticate the connection between the server and client.
-- The server and client will use TLS 1.3 to establish a secure connection (see [Library Trade-offs](#library-1)).
+- The server and client will use TLS 1.3 to establish a secure connection (see [Security Trade-offs](#security-1)).
 - The server will enable the following ciphers suites.
-These ciphers are defined as 'secure' by the IETF and are the only ciphers suites allowed in TLS 1.3 that enable Perfect Forward Secrecy.
   - TLS_AES_128_GCM_SHA256,
   - TLS_AES_256_GCM_SHA384,
   - TLS_CHACHA20_POLY1305_SHA256

-#### mTLS Implementation

-todo!

-- Client initiates request
-- Server verifies identity of the client's certificate and sends it's certificate
-- Client verifies server certificate against root certificate
+- From the list of available TLS 1.3 cipher suites these are the most secure as they implement Perfect Forward Secrecy.
+- Also, it is a requirement in the IETF TLS 1.3 Standard that to be to be TLS-compliant you must implement the above cipher suites (see [TLS 1.3 Standard Sec 9.1](https://datatracker.ietf.org/doc/html/rfc8446#section-9.1)).

 #### Authorization Scheme